elastic/e2e-testing/e2e/_suites/fleet/README.md

 The tests will follow this general high-level approach:

 1. Install runtime dependencies as Docker containers via Docker Compose, happening at before the test suite runs.
-These runtime dependencies are defined in a specific `profile` for Ingest Manager, in the form of a `docker-compose.yml` file.
+These runtime dependencies are defined in a specific `profile` for Fleet, in the form of a `docker-compose.yml` file.
 1. Execute BDD steps representing each scenario.
 Each step will return an Error if the behavior is not satisfied, marking the step and the scenario as failed, or will return `nil`.

 ## Known Limitations